mxro/maxrohde-web/content/posts/2010/2010-12-02-“no-required-execution-environment-has-been-set”-from-maven-bundle-plugin/index.md

 ---
+blog: maxrohde.com
+date: "2010-12-02"
-title: '“No required execution environment has been set” from Maven Bundle Plugin'
+title: “No required execution environment has been set” from Maven Bundle Plugin
-date: '2010-12-02'
 ---

 **The Problem**